iamsuyash1/iamsuyash1/README.md

 --->
 # Hi there 👋

-I'm a Software Development Engineer based in Pune, India, with a solid foundation in C++ and experience across various programming languages and technologies.
+I'm a Software Development Engineer based in Pune, India, with a solid foundation in C/C++ and experience across various programming languages and technologies.
 I’m passionate about solving problems and contributing to impactful projects.

 ## 🚀 What I Do